mattyoung101/musicvis3d/paper/major.typ

 types of gradient noise techniques are often used in video games for procedural terrain generation, e.g.
 Minecraft.

+// TODO flesh this about a bit more? elaborate on fBm?
 Raw Simplex noise on its own is not flexible enough to control the camera shake as desired, so I also sum it together using fractal Brownian motion (fBm), using the technique described in @simplexFbm.
 The C++ implementation of both fBm and Simplex noise was provided by @simplexLibrary.
 To actually shake the camera,